jbannick/hellokata-java/src/modules/custom_images/hellomodimageusing lib3/README.md

 6. CD to the destination location
 7. At the command line, execute: run.sh

-The app should display: Hello Modularized Image Using Library 1!
+The app should display: Hello Modularized Image Using Library 3!
-Publisher is instantiated
-Subscriber is instantiated
-Subscriber received a rumor: Pizza in the break room
+{
+  "firstName" : "John",
+  "lastName" : "Bannick"
+}